bitblit/PortsOfCall/README.md

 The 0.x.x branches are built on Node 8.11.1.
 The 0.1.x branches are built on Node 8.12.0.
 The 0.2.x branches are built on Node 10.x
+The 0.3.x branches are build on Node 12.x

 # Deployment